-- 1. Calculate the concentration of iron in each of Flasks 1 through 6 and enter the values in the Lab Report. - 2.
-Set the SPECTRONIC 200 Spectrophotometer to Live Display Mode with measurements in Absorbance at λ{max} as determined in Part 2. - 3.
-Follow the same directions for filling, wiping and orienting a cuvette given in Part 2, using a cuvette with blank solution from Flask 1 to record a blank value. - 4.
-Prepare and measure the absorbance of cuvettes containing the solutions from Flasks 2 through 6.
-Record the values in Data Table 1 in your Lab Report.

-5. Make a Beer's Law plot with your data.
-Determine the slope of the line and record this value as ε in your Lab Report.
+- Calculate the concentration of iron in mM in each of Flasks 1 through 6 and enter the values in the Lab Report. - 2.
+Select the Quant method in the GENESYS Software using similar settings to what is shown in Figure 4.
+Set the analysis wavelength at the λ{max} as determined in Part 2.
+Enter the concentration values for the iron standard solutions you calculated in the previous step. - 3.
+Use a cuvette with blank solution from Flask 1 to record a blank value. - 4.
+Prepare and measure the absorbance of the cuvettes containing the solutions from Flasks 2 through 6.
+Record the values in Data Table 1 in your Lab Report. - 5.
+The software will automatically generate a Beer's Law plot from the entered concentration data and measured absorbance values.
+Record the slope of the line in your lab report as ε (Figure 5).
+Use this plot to complete Part 4.